 Implant tooth or teeth replacement is the most reliable form of replacement as it uses and maintains a patients bone where the tooth once was.
 Occasionally, after tooth loss or bone loss as a result of an infected tooth, the need to regenerate that bone is necessary.
 The prognosis of an implant is best when the bone is of proper quantity and quality.
 Bone grafting is a safe and reliable procedure that regenerates the missing bone so that implant teeth can be placed.

-The maxillary sinus is an air filled cavity that is directly above the posterior teeth.
+The maxillary sinus is an air-filled cavity that is directly above the posterior teeth.
 In health, this cavity is empty and air-filled and functions to give resonance to the voice.
 Often after tooth loss or periodontitis, the amount of bone required to place a dental implant is inadequate.
-Dr. Oshetski routine either grafts bone in the sinus as a separate lateral window or “caldwell-luc” procedure or in conjunction with implant placement.
-Dr Oshetski will determine which is the most practical option based off your specific condition.
+Dr. Oshetski routine either grafts bone in the sinus as a separate lateral window or “Caldwell-Luc” procedure or in conjunction with implant placement.
+Dr. Oshetski will determine which is the most practical option based on your specific condition.